serj13ag/C-Sharp-Notes/README.md

 ### OrderBy(), OrderByDescending()

-OrderBy() sorts the elements in the collection based on specified fields in ascending order.
+OrderBy() sorts the elements in the collection based on specified fields in ascending order.<br>
 OrderByDescending() sorts the collection based on specified fields in descending order.

 ```c#